CamilaJaviera91/sql-mock-data/README.md

     - Runs SQL queries using run_query(), returning results as a pandas DataFrame.

-    - Includes 3 analysis (more to add) functions by city, department, and age, calculating turnover rates.
+    - Includes 6 analysis (more to add) functions by city, department, and age, calculating turnover rates and salaries for active employees.

     - Executes all analyses and prints them when the script is run directly.